OBDS-Training/Help/content/en/docs/data-management/organise-and-backup/backup/index.md

 A distant location ensure the survival of the data in the event of destructive events affecting all computers in the location of the computer where the original data is stored.

+### WIMM Keep

+The WIMM Keep services are provided by the WIMM IT team.

+The key purpose of WIMM Keep is to provide low-cost reliable and secure place to store your research data for long periods.
+The service is designed to provide the most reliable service but not the fastest performance.
+We recommend that you use the WIMM Keep to store data that you need to keep but not actively working

+The WIMM Keep services are documented on [this page →][wimm-keep] (SSO login required).

 ## Which files should be backed up?